Healthy Vegetarian Bean Chili

 In a deep pot saute diced onion in olive oil with a little salt for 3-5 minutes on medium heat, onions should be browned and soft.
 Add crushed/diced tomatoes, water, then stir in beans and spices.

 Let chili simmer for 1 hour on low heat, stir occasionally to avoid burning.
 Add corn for the last 10 minutes.
+Adjust seasoning and salt to taste if needed.

 Serve in a bowl with fresh cilantro, cheese, and tortilla chips if desired.